- Continue Reading

 Symptoms of a Wolf Spider Bite

 Even though wolf spider bites are painful they aren’t detrimental to human health.
-Their venom has has an extremely low neurotoxin.
+Their venom has an extremely low neurotoxin.
 The common symptoms are similar to any other bug bites which include itchiness, redness of the area, and swelling.

 The symptoms usually subside within a few days.
 However, children, the elderly or people sensitive towards spider bites may experience allergic reaction.
 If any of the following symptoms arise then they should immediately seek medical help: